BowdoinOrient/bowpress/wp-content/plugins/autodescription/readme.txt

 * Titles according to your settings with archive prefixes.
 * Descriptions with anti-spam techniques and detection that informs you when it can be improved.
-* A canonical URL to prevent duplicated content; with full Domain Mapping, subdomain, and HTTPS support.
+* A canonical URL to prevent duplicated content; with full "domain mapping", subdomain, and HTTPS support.
 * Various Open Graph, Facebook and Twitter tags.
 * Special Open Graph descriptions, which organically integrates within the Facebook and Twitter snippets.
 * Open Graph images, they are automatically resized and optimized when needed.